christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 One way to implement Adapter Pattern is to use wrapper classes that implement a unified interface to wrap the original classes.

 key elements:
-* original class.
+* Original class.
-* design the interface.
+* Design the interface.
 * Implement wrapper class using the interface
 * In wrapper class, a class variable refering to a instance of the original class
 * In wrapper class, the implementation of methods delegate to methods of the original class

 ## Composite Pattern